Kamiakin High School: Testing

-In 2014, 511 AP Exams were given, with 87% of students enrolled in one or more AP classes electing to take an exam.
+In 2014, 511 AP exams were given, with 87% of students enrolled in one or more AP classes electing to take an exam.
 (Kamiakin is subsidizing AP tests starting in the 2015–2016 school year.
 Some teachers do require an AP test as a portion of the class.
 Each student may choose whether or not to take the test and must pay the reduced price should he or she decide to take it.)

 The school's HSPE (High School Proficiency Exam) scores annually rank higher than district and state averages with a passing rate around five percent higher than the state average in both reading and writing.

 Running Start

-Running Start is a program offered to Kamaiakin students, as well as other Washington State students, in grades 11 and 12.
+Running Start is a program offered to Kamiakin students, as well as other Washington State students, in grades 11 and 12.
 Kamiakin Running Start students get the opportunity to earn both high school and college credits from college courses taken at the nearby Columbia Basin College in Pasco, Washington.
 Students do not pay tuition, but they are required to pay mandatory fees, buy their own books, and provide their own transportation.